-Succulents are a group of plants with special adaptations and includes cactus.
+Succulents are a group of plants with special adaptations and include the cactus.
 Many gardeners think of succulents as desert plants, but they are remarkably versatile plants and can acclimatize to many different regions.
 Surprisingly, these xeriscape darlings may also thrive in wet regions like the Pacific Northwest and even cold places such as zone 3 regions.
 There are several zone 3 hardy succulents that can withstand winter temperatures and excess precipitation.
 Even zone 4 plants may thrive in a lower region if they are in a protected area and freezing durations are brief and not deep.

 Hardy Outdoor Succulents

-Succulents are endlessly fascinating due to their broad range of form, color and texture.
+Succulents are endlessly fascinating due to their broad range of form, color, and texture.
 Their unfussy nature also makes them a gardener favorite and adds an interesting touch to the landscape even in non-desert zones.
 Succulents may be hardy in United States zones 3 to 11.
 The cold tolerant forms, or zone 3 hardy succulents, benefit from a full sun location with some shelter from wind and thick mulch to preserve moisture and protect roots.

 There are a lot of hardy outdoor succulents, such as yucca and ice plant, but only a couple that can withstand temperatures of -30 to -40 degrees Fahrenheit (-34 to -40 C.).
-These are the average low temperatures in the zone 3 regions and include ice, snow, sleet and other damaging weather phenomena.
+These are the average low temperatures in the zone 3 regions and include ice, snow, sleet, and other damaging weather phenomena.

 Many succulents are shallow rooting, which means their root system can easily be damaged by trapped water turning into ice.
 Succulents for cold climates must be in well-draining soil in order to prevent ice crystals from damaging root cells.
 A thick layer of organic or non-organic mulch can act as a blanket over the root zone to protect this crucial area of plant growth.